Skip to main content

 • We will act as the primary point of contact and keep the customer informed

-7. Transparency & Communication
+7. Transparency and communication

 • Avoid technical jargon where possible